arseniigorkin/docker_centos7_httpd_pyenv/README.md

 Dockerfile for CentOS 7 with Apache and pyenv

 This is a working dockerfile to use CentOS 7 with pyenv and Apache2 installed.
+One can use this Docerfile to test some settings and manipulations similar to that cPanel offers.
+You are welcome to add MySQL/PostgreSQL or any other DB, RabbiMQ/Kafka, nGinx, etc.

-This exposes ports 80 and 8080.
+This Dockerfile, by default, exposes ports 80 and 8080.
 You can call it like this:

 `$ docker build -t pyenv_on_co7 .`